blind-coder/pz-releasenotes/README.md

 ## For Modders

 Supporting Release Notes in your mod is easy.
-Just add a "releasenotes.ini" file with the following content:
+Just add a `releasenotes.ini` file in the same directory as the `mod.info` file with the following content:

 ```
 [Version 0.2.0]